xxruyle/bandcamp-download/README.md

 Supports Python 3.8.8 or higher

 1) Install the project zip
-2) Create a virtualenv if needed

-3) Install the requirements in the project directory
+2) Install the requirements in the project directory

 ```powershell
 pip install -r requirements.txt